Philosophy

 1. Write Three Good Things Each Night

 Before bed, list three good things from today.
-They needn't be big.
+They need not be big.
 "Nice weather," "good coffee," "got a seat on the train."
 Training yourself to notice small positives sharpens gratitude sensitivity.
+When you first start this practice, it may take more than 10 minutes to find three things.
+But after one week, you will automatically start searching for "good things" throughout the day.
+This happens because the brain switches into a mode of scanning for things to be grateful for.

 2. Question the "Obvious"

-Running water, electricity at a switch, healthy family.
-These aren't guaranteed; they deserve gratitude.
+Running water from a tap, electricity at a switch, healthy family members.
+These are not guaranteed; they deserve gratitude.
 Imagining "what if this were gone" reveals everyday value.
-(Books on gratitude practice can also be helpful)
+Books on gratitude practice can also be helpful.
+This "what if it were gone" imagination is a technique called "mental subtraction" in psychology, and experiments have confirmed its strong effectiveness in deepening gratitude.

 3. Express Gratitude to Others